It’s that time of the year again!

 3. Use expression mnemonics and acronyms

 An acronym is formed by the first letters of individual words.
-The purpose of this technique is to help you remember a list of items by organising them in memorable sentences and words which can then be broken down.
+The purpose of this technique is to help you remember a list of items by organizing them in memorable sentences and words which can then be broken down.
 For example, the acronym HOMES is often used to remember the Great Lakes in the US (Lakes Huron, Ontario, Michigan, Erie and Superior).

 To use this mnemonic device, list the items you want to remember, and use their first letters to create a real or even a made-up word.